 Experienced Injury Attorney Seeking Compensation for Workplace Injuries Throughout Western Pennsylvania

 It is important for them, and anyone who has been injured in the workplace or while on the job, to contact an experienced personal injury lawyer.
-The lawyers at Matzus Law have significant experience handling cases involving job site injuries or injuries sustained while performing a work-related duty off-site.
+The lawyers at Matzus Law LLC have significant experience handling cases involving job site injuries or injuries sustained while performing a work-related duty off-site.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.